Clay-foundation/model/finetune/regression/README.md

 provided for all tiles.
 In addtion, the Clay model does not take time series as input.
 So aggregating the time element is simplifying but ok for the purpose of this example.

+**In addition, we skip the one orbit because it nodata most of the time**

 ### Prepare training features